jaydenseric/Barebones/README.md

 Font icons are handled using a special [Font Custom](https://github.com/FontCustom/fontcustom) implementation.
 Refer to the article [*"Font icons like a boss with Sass & Font Custom"*](http://jaydenseric.com/blog/font-icons-like-a-boss-with-sass-and-font-custom) for detailed usage instructions.

 Manage all your project's font icons in */fontcustom/vectors/* as nicely named SVG files.
-Add icons to this folder to have your fonts magically rebuilt in */fonts/icons/* and *_icons.scss* automatically set up for you to start using the icons in *_styles.scss* via their nice names using the `icon($position: before, $icon: false, $styles: true)` utility mixin; without touching your markup or dealing with non-semantic class names.
+Add icons to this folder to have the font magically recompiled and base64 embedded in the CSS, automatically set up for you to start using the icons in *_styles.scss* via their nice names using the `icon($position: before, $icon: false, $styles: true)` utility mixin; without touching your markup or dealing with non-semantic class names.

 #### Example